Create books and videos that don't suck for programmers who are self taught

 So, Who Are You?

-I’m an explorer - not an expert.
-I love digging into concepts and ideas and then sharing what I’ve learned - making videos and helping people.
-So I decided to create a site focused on what I like to call The Essentials, that’s where you are right now.
+I'm an explorer - not an expert.
+I love digging into concepts and ideas and then sharing what I've learned - making videos and helping people.
+So I decided to create a book and some videos on what I like to call The Essentials, that's where you are right now.

 Charging You Money

-You’ll notice a number of the videos have a little lock next to them and if you click on the title you’ll end up on a page like this: People get grumpy about paywalls and I totally understand - do too.
-But here’s the thing: I wouldn’t have made these videos for free.
-I simply would have been able to spend the amount of time it takes to make videos the way I want to see them!
+People get grumpy about paywalls and I totally understand - I do too.
+But here's the thing: I wouldn't have made these books or videos for free.
+I simply would not have been able to spend the amount of time it takes to make videos the way I want to see them!

-I pride myself on editing each video with a hammer and laser gun - trimming out every bit of fat and excess nonsense.
-Your time is precious and I want you to feel happy about what you’re watching.
+I pride myself on spending extra time when creating my content - trimming out every bit of fat and excess nonsense.
+Your time is precious and I want you to feel happy about what you're watching.

 Anyway - that's why I charge money.
 I hope you find it worth it!
 If you don't, I'll happily refund you.

 But...
 Is It Worth The Money?